-Arima Onsen Japan – Arima Onsen is a lovely onsen city, located a few minutes away by train from Kobe.
+Arima Onsen Japan – Arima Onsen is a lovely onsen town located a few minutes away by train from Kobe.
 It has a rich history and is one of the 3 ancient Japanese springs, along with Dogo Onsen in Matsuyama and Shirahama Onsen near Wakayama.

 If you are visiting Kobe City or if you happen to be in the Kansai region, make sure to visit Arima Onsen.